WICG/webhid/EXPLAINER.md

         unsigned short usage;
     };

 The returned `HIDDevice` objects contain vendor and product ID values for device identification.
 The devices are returned in the closed state and must be opened before data can be sent or received.
-The collection attribute is initialized with a hierarchical description of the device's report formats.
+The `collections` attribute is initialized with a hierarchical description of the device's report formats.

 Once opened, the `HIDDevice` object can be used to send output reports with `sendReport` or listen for input reports by registering an `oninputreport` event listener.
 Feature reports can be sent and received with `sendFeatureReport` and `receiveFeatureReport`.
 All methods return a `Promise` that resolves once the operation is complete.